 The amount paid depends on a household’s income, and available resources, and is subject to some limitations.
 Commitments for assistance are made first-come-first-serve, with all documentation and eligibility requirements being met, upon applying.
 Applicants lacking adequate resources to maintain the residence after the emergency assistance is provided, may be required to take part in a financial literacy assessment and Coaching sessions needed to develop the skills necessary to remain self-sufficient.

-Please complete the application below, if you are ready to apply for assistance.
 For more information on applying, or for a list of other agencies that may provide similar financial assistance, please contact us at: 214.828.4244.